ish-xyz/dcache/README.md

-Distributed Cache for container registries
+Distributed P2P Cache for HTTP fileservers

-DREG aims to improve the efficiency and performance of image pulls on a given Kubernetes clusters.
+DPC aims to improve the efficiency of files distribution using a P2P approach.

-I will add additional documentation once the MVP is reached.